-If $p_t$ denotes the transition density of a Brownian motion on $M$, then the Brownian bridge process $Y$ on $M$ conditioned at $Y_T = v$ is a Markov process with generator $\frac{1}{2}\Delta + \nabla \log p_{T-t}(\cdot, v)$.
-Closed form expressions of the transition density of a Brownian motion are available on, e.g., Euclidean spaces, hyperbolic spaces, and hyper-spheres.
-Exact simulation of Brownian bridges should therefore be possible in all of these cases.
-However, in most cases the transition densities are intractable and auxiliary processes are needed to sample from the desired conditional distributions.
+The Brownian bridge process $Y$ on $M$ conditioned at $Y_T = v$ is a Markov process with generator $\frac{1}{2}\Delta + \nabla \log p_{T-t}(\cdot, v)$.
+Closed-form expressions of the transition density of a Brownian motion are available on selected manifolds including Euclidean spaces, hyperbolic spaces, and hyperspheres.
+Direct simulation of Brownian bridges is therefore possible in these cases.
+However, generally, transition densities are intractable and auxiliary processes are needed to sample from the desired conditional distributions.

-To this extend, various types of bridge processes on Riemannian manifolds have been described in the literature.
+To this extent, various types of bridge processes on Riemannian manifolds have been described in the literature.
 In case of manifolds with a pole, i.e, the existence of a point $p \in M$ such that the exponential map $\exp_p \colon T_pM \rightarrow M$ is a diffeomorphism, the \textit{semi-classical} (Riemannian Brownian) bridge was introduced by Elworthy and Truman \cite{elworthy1982diffusion} as the process with generator $\frac{1}{2}\Delta + \nabla \log k_{T-t}(\cdot, v)$, where

 and $J(x) = |\det D_{\exp(v)^{-1}} \exp_{v}|$ denotes the Jacobian determinant of the exponential map at $v$.
-Elworthy and Truman used the semi-classical bridge to obtain heat kernel estimates and the semi-classical bridge has been studied by various others \cite{li2017semi,ndumu1991brownian}.
+Elworthy and Truman used the semi-classical bridge to obtain heat kernel estimates, and the semi-classical bridge has been studied by various others \cite{li2017semi,ndumu1991brownian}.